-Since beef roast is made so often at our house, I have perfected the nearly 30 minute beef and noodles when I am in need of a quick meal.
+Since beef roast is made so often at our house, I have perfected the nearly 30-minute quick beef and noodles recipe when I am in need of a quick meal.

 If your roast isn’t already broken into pieces, do so before starting to make beef and noodles.
 Break it up it will break into fine pieces as it cooks.
 If you are using leftover roast, warm up the beef before adding the liquid.
 For this specific night, I had about two pounds of leftover roast.